-- Be able to understand the theoretical reasons why various estimators and tests are used. - · Be familiar with the derivations of estimators and tests. - Be able to derive estimators and their theoretical small sample and asymptotic properties.

-Be able to generate tests for various statistical hypotheses, and establish their properties.
+- Be able to understand the theoretical reasons why various estimators and tests are used. - Be familiar with the derivations of estimators and tests. - Be able to derive estimators and their theoretical small sample and asymptotic properties. - Be able to generate tests for various statistical hypotheses, and establish their properties.

-- · Assignment 1

 - · Assignment 2

 - · Assignment 3

-- Tutorial Participation
+- Participation

 - Final Exam

-- Three hours a week. - · One hour a week.
+· Three hours a week.